 If you need any medicine regularly, we will set you up with a repeat prescription service.
 We generally issue prescriptions for regular medicines for three months at a time.
 It helps if you can order items together.
-Please allow 48 hours for a repeat prescription to be issued.
+Please allow 2 working days for a repeat prescription to be issued.

 You can order your medicines with the paper form on the right of your prescription, by email or by post.
 Postal requests need an S. A. E. for posting back.
 We cannot take prescription requests over the telephone, but you can ring your local chemist who can get your medicines ordered and ready.

 You can order repeat prescriptions online with Patient Access.
 You need to register at reception for this service which links directly to our clinical computer system.
 You will be given a username and PIN to use, then follow the links on this website.